camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## Operation executor

-Operations are user operations like Cancellation of workflow instance(s) or Updating the variable value.
+Operations are user operations like Cancellation of process instance(s) or Updating the variable value.
 Operations are executed in multi-threaded manner.

 Name | Description | Default value
 -----|-------------|--------------